18 days Botswana: all highlights plus Zimbabwe's Victoria Falls by plane

 Drive from Boteti River to Nata

 The drive from the Boteti River to Nata takes 2 to 3 hours, covering 150 to 200 kilometres, depending on the lodge you chose.
 The route takes you up north from the river (via the ferry if you depart from the southern bank) to join the A3 near Motopi, then heading east through the village of Gweta.
-It's a well-maintained, mostly tarred road, but look out for potholes and free-roaming wildlife, especially elephants.
+The road is mostly tarred but there might be a few potholes - keep an eye open for free-roaming wildlife, especially elephants.

 Activities: